voidiii/CUDA_Sample_fuild_simulation/README.md

-# particles - Particles
+# Fuild simulation based on CUDA example: Particles

 ## Description

-This sample uses CUDA to simulate and visualize a large set of particles and their physical interaction.
-Adding "-particles=<N>" to the command line will allow users to set # of particles for simulation.
-This example implements a uniform grid data structure using either atomic operations or a fast radix sort from the Thrust library
+This sample original ly uses CUDA to simulate and visualize a large set of particles and their physical interaction.
+I personally turned it into a fuild simulation based on particles as a method to learn about fuild simulation and CUDA programming.

 ## Key Concepts